 - is committed to ongoing training in their chosen field.

-BTPA is unable to make a recommendation for a particular Animal Bowen therapist and an individual's details on the BTPA register (Canine/Equine) are just there to assist you to find an Animal Bowen therapist.
+BTPA is unable to make a recommendation about an individual Animal Bowen therapist and an individual's details on the BTPA register (Canine/Equine) are added only to assist you to find an Animal Bowen therapist.
 You should verify with the individual what training or experience they have.
 Find out more about Canine Bowen Training or Equine Bowen Training using the Bing Search Engine.